Cheese-S/Mozz/README.md

 ### Build Steps
 - Create a new directory where you will work called HW3
 - Open Powershell or Git Bash and navigate to your HW3 directory
-- Clone the Repo ``git clone https://github.com/Cheese-S/Wolfie3D.git .`` - this will put the project in your current directory, i.e. HW3
+- Clone the Repo ``git clone https://github.com/Cheese-S/Wolfie3D.git .`` - this will put the project in your current directory
 - Switch to the HW branch ``git switch HW``
 - Pull all the dependencies into the project ``git submodule update --init --recursive``
   - If you get the following errors: